arasgungore/N-puzzle-solver/README.md

 • For UP move, the program will write letter U,
 • For DOWN move, the program will write letter D on the terminal.

+This project was assigned for the Introduction to Object-Oriented Programming (CMPE 160) course on Spring 2019 semester.
+Moreover, as stated in the introduction of the project description, this project has challenged me to build a chess bot using decision trees from scratch (minus the alpha-beta pruning algorithm), which you can find it [here](https://github.com/arasgungore/chess-bot).

 ## Run on Terminal